A portable generator is a simple and inexpensive option for keeping your lights and appliances running when the power goes out to your house.

 Instead, you’ll need a device known as a transfer switch to safely hook your generator up to your home.

-Use a Transfer Switch to Connect a Generator to Your Home
+Use a Transfer Switch to Connect Generator to House

 A transfer switch is an electrical control device that you install directly alongside your home’s circuit breaker box.
 The main purpose of the transfer switch is to switch your home’s electrical grid off of the utility electrical grid and onto your generator.